 How do I know which inventory control system to use?

-In order to choose a good inventory and inventory management system, it is important to list your needs and ensure that the system chosen meets your needs.
+To choose a good inventory and inventory management system, it is important to list your needs and ensure that the system chosen meets your needs.
 If you have an independent business and do not sell many products, it may be possible to do a manual follow-up, since this is much easier.
-However, as soon as your company grows, or if you have a lot of stocks and several stores, it is recommended to adopt a computerized system, in order to secure your data, facilitate your management and save time.
+However, as soon as your company grows, or if you have a lot of stocks and several stores, it is recommended to adopt a computerized system to secure your data, facilitate your management and save time.
 A robotic system is more suitable for large companies that will see a return on their investment.

 How much does a computerized inventory control system cost?

 The price of an inventory control system can vary depending on your needs and the needs of your company.
 Prices vary if you have an independent store or if you have multiple stores and need more customized features.
 For example, my pricing model includes a plan that starts at only $69/month and offers volume discounts for multiple location stores based on your needs.